Is There a Difference Between Vanity and Subsidy Publishing?

 This is an especially tricky variation on the pay-to-publish scheme, because it allows the publisher to claim that it’s not asking you for cash.
 But it’s not an author’s job to be a salesperson for his or her own books–that’s what the publisher is supposed to do.

 – A sales guarantee.
 If your book doesn’t sell X number of copies within X amount of time, you must agree to buy the difference.
-Most authors have an over-optimistic vision of the sales they can achieve, and figure they’ll never have to pay up–but vanity publishers’ nonexistent marketing and distribution ensures that they’re usually wrong.
+Most authors have an over-optimistic idea of the sales they can achieve, and figure they’ll never have to pay up–but vanity publishers’ nonexistent marketing and distribution ensures that they’re usually wrong.

 – Withheld royalties.
 You get no royalty income until the cost of production has been recouped.
-In this manifestation of vanity publishing, you don’t have to physically lay out any cash–but money that should be yours is kept by the publisher, which amounts to the same thing.
+In this version of vanity publishing, you don’t have to physically lay out any cash–but money that should be yours is kept by the publisher, which amounts to the same thing.

-These are all signs of a publisher that relies on its authors as its main customer base, and therefore has little interest in selling books to the public.
+These are all signs of a publisher that relies on its authors as its primary customer base, and therefore has little interest in selling books to the public.
 Unfortunately, if the publisher employs such tactics, you usually don’t find out about them until you’ve already signed the contract.

-– A variety of other sneaky tactics.
+– A variety of other sneaky techniques.
 Some examples from Writer Beware’s complaint files: requiring authors to pay for publisher-sponsored conferences or lectures or “publicity opportunities”; requiring authors to sell ads that are bound into the company’s books; hawking company stock to authors, despite the lack of an appropriate license; requiring authors to hire the publisher’s staff to perform various services.
 The permutations are endless.

 There are a number of alternatives to vanity publishing that will cost you less, give you more control, and probably yield a superior product.